The Twisted Claw: Plot summary (original edition)

 The crew notice that the Hardys have been trying to get friendly with the officers and confront them.
 One of them sarcastically mentions that Joe has been doing card tricks for the Captain.
 Impulsively, Joe demands a card deck and starts performing impromptu magic tricks.
 The crew is astonished and entertained by Joe's feats of prestidigitation and they win the crew over.

 The crew asks the boys to do them a favor and to try to find out from the Captain where the ship is headed.
 They have observed signs of bad luck and doom, and believe that only by getting to land soon will they break the spell.
 Frank promises to ask the Captain and let them know.
 When they observe Pierre going to the Captain's cabin, they eavesdrop and hear the Captain tell him they will make Barracuda Island six days off.
 But before they can report back, the crew mutinies and locks the Captain and other officers in the brig.

 Frank and Joe take the opportunity to search Pierre's cabin and find a report that details an amazing record of world-wide smuggling activities.
 The boys realize that if the mutiny is successful they will not be able to get to Barracuda Island and break the smuggling ring.
 They resolve to stop the mutiny.

 A ferocious storm arises; the mutineers squabble amongst themselves and prove incapable of handling the situation.
-The ship is near sinking and chaos reins.
+The ship is near sinking and chaos reigns.
 In the confusion, Frank get the key to the brig and frees the officers.
 They quickly take charge and the crew, fearing death, follows orders and fights to save the ship.
 In the end, the ship suffers heavy damage but survives, and the Captain is again in full control.
 The leaders of the mutiny are rounded up and locked in the brig.

 A few days later, the ship makes landfall at Barracuda Island, but the crew are disappointed to learn that they are strictly forbidden from going ashore.
 After the Captain, Pierre, and a few officers depart, the Hardys slip overboard and swim ashore.

 On the island they encounter a resident and are nearly exposed, but they convince him to keep their presence a secret.
 From him we learn that the island consists of three classes: an indigenous population of brown-skinned, loincloth-clad “natives”; a European population that are descendants of shipwreck survivors who are largely ignorant of the “outside world” and of the smuggling activities; and a ruling class led by the Barracuda King, which conducts various illegal enterprises around the world.